btcpayserver/btcpayserver-doc/docs/Deployment/BackupRestore.md

 ## How does the BTCpay-restore.sh work?

 It's very similar to the `btcpay-backup.sh` process but in reverse.
-The `btcpay-restore.sh` script will search for the `backup.tar.gz` file.
+The `btcpay-restore.sh` script needs to be run with the path to your `backup.tar.gz` file.

 First off, open a terminal and type the following as root.
-Remember that if you set `BTCPAY_BACKUP_PASSPHRASE` on the backup, you have to set it on the restore too ;
+Remember that if you set `BTCPAY_BACKUP_PASSPHRASE` on the backup, you have to set it on the restore too.

 ```
 cd "$BTCPAY_BASE_DIRECTORY"